Dejvoid/BombJack/README.md

 ## Starting game

-Program starts in `Menu Window` where the player can choose between playing example stages or creating his/her own in editor or load map from json file.
+Program starts in `Menu Window` where the player can choose between playing example stages (in Resources directory) or creating his/her own in editor or load map from json file.
 After starting, a "Game Window" is shown and player can start playing.
 Score and remaining lives are shown in the window title.
 When lose/win `Message box` is shown.
 If you want to load map, you must follow the format of the maps (must be same as from map editor).
 I suggest using map editor for all custom maps.

 ## Map editor